 Whether your child or children express it or not, rules and limits are good for them.
 Children thrive off consistency, and a great way to help provide consistency to your child is when you are setting limits for them.
-If you have not heard the term setting limits, it is essentially enforcing a rule for your child but using different language.
-Setting limits is all about providing a healthy boundary for your child and puts the focus on their behavior not who they are as a person.
+If you have not heard of setting limits, it’s essentially enforcing a rule for your child but using different language.
+Setting limits is all about providing a healthy boundary for your child, and it puts the focus on their behavior – not who they are as a person.

-If after you give them alternatives and they do not listen provide an immediate consequence that is appropriate to the situation.
+If you give them alternatives and they do not listen, provide an immediate consequence that is appropriate to the situation.
 This can also be given as a choice so that it teaches your child responsibility.
-For example, the consequence could be if they were playing with an iPad when they choose to hit their sibling, the consequence would be to take away the iPad for the next 30 minutes.
+For example, if they were playing with an iPad when they choose to hit their sibling, the consequence could be to take away the iPad for the next 30 minutes.
 The language would then be, “You can choose to hit a pillow instead and keep the iPad, or you can choose to hit your sibling and lose the iPad for 30 minutes”.
 It is important to not give a second chance after giving this choice to show your child that you will remain true to your word and that they are responsible for their actions.

 It may take time for your child to get used to this new way of discipline, but with consistency and remaining calm, this should help eliminate unwanted behaviors from your child.